-- After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage (provided below) each January, inclusive of all other adjustments to the member's benefit. - 3% for members hired prior to July 1, 2007

-- 1.5% for members hired between July 1, 2007 and June 30, 2013 - Members hired on or after July 1, 2013: - a.
+- After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage (provided below) each January, inclusive of all other adjustments to the member's benefit. - 3% for members hired prior to July 1, 2007 - 1.5% for members hired between July 1, 2007 and June 30, 2013 - Members hired on or after July 1, 2013: - a.
 1.5% for each year PERS is funded at or above 90%; - b.
 1.5% reduced by 0.1% for each 2% PERS is funded below 90%; and - c.
 0% whenever the amortization period for PERS is 40 years or more. - Mortality assumptions among contributing members, service retired members and beneficiaries were based on RP 2000 Combined Employee and Annuitant Mortality Tables projected to 2020 with scale BB, set back one year for males. - Mortality assumptions among disabled members were based on RP 2000 Combined Mortality Tables, with no projections.

-Discount Rate - The discount rate used to measure the TPL was 7.65%.
+Discount Rate - The discount rate used to measure the TPL was 7.34%.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating plan members, employers, and non-employer contributing entities would be made based on the Board's funding policy, which established the contractually required rates under the Montana Code Annotated.
 The state contributed 0.10% of the salaries paid by local governments and 0.37% paid by school districts.
 In addition, the state contributed a statutory appropriation from the general fund.
-Based on those assumptions, the Plan's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2122.
+Based on those assumptions, the Plan's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2123.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
 A municipal bond rate was not incorporated in the discount rate.

 Target Allocations - The most recent experience study, performed for the period covering fiscal years 2011 through 2016, is outlined in a report dated May 5, 2017 and can be located on the MPERA website.
 The long-term expected return on pension plan assets is reviewed as part of the regular experience studies prepared for the Plan.
-Several factors are considered in evaluating the long-term rate of return assumption including historical rates of return, rate of return assumptions adopted by similar public-sector systems, and by using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2019, are summarized in the table below:
+The long-term rate of return as of June 30, 2020 was calculated using the average long-term capital market assumptions published in the Survey of Capital Market Assumptions 2020 Edition by Horizon Actuarial Service, LLC, yielding a median real rate of return of 4.94%.
+The assumed inflation is based on the intermediate inflation of 2.4% in the 2020 OASDI Trustees Report by the Chief Actuary for Social Security to produce 75-year cost projections.
+Combining these two results yields a nominal return of 7.34%.
+Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2020, are summarized in the table below:

 Asset Class Target Asset Allocation Long-Term Expected Real Rate of Return Arithmetic Basis

-Cash Equivalents 3.00% 4.09%
+Cash 2.00% .11%

-Domestic Equity 36.00% 6.05%
+Domestic Equity 30.00% 6.19%

-Foreign Equity 18.00% 7.01%
+International Equity 16.00% 6.92%

-Fixed Income 23.00% 2.17%
+Core Fixed Income 20.00% 1.57%

-Private Equity 12.00% 10.53%
+Private Investments 14.00% 10.37%

-Real Estate 8.00% 5.65%
+Real Estate 9.00% 5.74%

+Natural Resources 4.00% 3.43%

+Non-core Fixed Income 5.00% 3.97%

 Total 100.0%